CodeYourFuture/immersive-go-course/batch-processing/README.md

 As a result of this dependency on ImageMagick, we're going to run this whole project in Docker.
 That means, rather than use `go run` or `go test`, we'll build and run a Docker container that has ImageMagick correctly installed.

-> It's possible to install ImageMagick on your computer to run this, but you don't _need_ to do that.
+> It's possible to install ImageMagick on your computer to run this outside of docker, but you don't _need_ to do that.

 The Docker commands get a bit complex so we can do things like run tests and _see_ the output of the code, so we're not going to type the Docker commands ourselves.

 Instead, to run the code, we use a tool called [Make](https://www.gnu.org/software/make/).
 Make enables us to build code without knowing the details of how that is done, because these details are recorded in the `Makefile`.
-In that way it's similar to Docker: the complexity of how to run the code in a container is supplied in the `Dockerfile`.
+In that way it's similar to Docker - when using Make you store the complexity of what to run in a `Makefile`, and when using Docker you store the complexity of how to run the code in a container in a `Dockerfile`.

 Read a [quick introduction to Make](https://www.gnu.org/software/make/) and then install it for your computer.
-On macOS, it's likely that you have it already — try typing `make` into your termincal.
-If not, you need to [install the command-line tools](https://www.freecodecamp.org/news/install-xcode-command-line-tools/).
+On macOS, it's likely that you have it already — try typing `make` into your terminal.
+It should output something like `make: no target specified`.
+If not (e.g. it says something like `command not found: make`), you need to [install the command-line tools](https://www.freecodecamp.org/news/install-xcode-command-line-tools/).

 > **Important**: you don't need to understand `make` in depth.
 We're only going to use the very simplest features.
+In particular, you shouldn't have to edit the `Makefile` we've supplied other than exactly as we describe (but feel free if you want to!)

 ### Run the scaffolding code